 Team INEOS – Lessons from the Tour de France – Lessons for our Teams

-Team INEOS (previously Team Sky) has dominated the Tour de France over the past eight years by winning the general classification (racer with the fastest time over the 21 stage race) in six of those years.
-Although cycling may look like an individual event, team tactics, drafting and teammate support play a huge role in the outcome of a stage race, especially a race that is 3329 kilometers long.
+Team INEOS (previously Team Sky) dominated the Tour de France from 2012-2019 by winning the general classification (racer with the fastest time over the 21 stage race) seven times over that span.
+Although cycling may look like an individual event, team tactics and team drafting play a huge role in the outcome of a stage race, especially so for a race 3329 kilometers long.

 Here are the lessons that go hand in hand with building our teams at work:

 - INEOS has a clear goal – win the Tour de France

 - The support riders take pride in achieving the team goal – even when only one teammate stands on the podium

 - The domestiques (support riders) are the real winners behind any team.
 They provide the horsepower, seat belts and defense in an unselfish manner.
 These teammates are the glue that hold many teams together.

 - Four-time winner and the 2018 favorite, Chris Froome, relinquished his chance to win in the later stages and offered his full support to Geraint Thomas, helping him win the race.
 (That is not only superb teamwork – that is great leadership.)

 - They have a plan and execute it.
 It looks simple – stave off attacks from contenders and protect their leader, However, when its 167 opponents vs 9 teammates the coordination and communication it takes to successfully execute that plan is extraordinary.

 - It helps to have money, and INEOS has that.
 But to their credit, it isn’t squandered.
 It is applied to equipment, research, training and diet that yields the best return.
 INEOS understands the ROI on where their capital is invested.

 - They set out to improve everything they do by 1%, thoughtful about the many small improvements that add up to large gains.